Peter Sellers on stage, radio, screen and record

-The British actor and comedian Peter Sellers (1925–1980) performed in many genres of light entertainment, including film, radio and theatre.
+English actor and comedian Peter Sellers (1925–1980) performed in many genres of light entertainment, including film, radio and theatre.
 He appeared in the BBC Radio comedy series The Goon Show, recorded a number of hit comic songs and became known internationally through his many film characterisations, among them Chief Inspector Clouseau in The Pink Panther film series.
-The filmmakers John and Roy Boulting described him as "the greatest comic genius [Britain] has produced since Charles Chaplin".
+English filmmakers the Boulting brothers described Sellers as "the greatest comic genius this country has produced since Charles Chaplin".

 Sellers's career on radio, film, television and record spanned from 1948 until his death.
 He made his radio debut on ShowTime in 1948, followed by appearances in Ray's a Laugh, Starlight Hour, The Gang Show, Henry Hall's Guest Night and It's Fine to Be Young.
 Along with Spike Milligan, Harry Secombe and Michael Bentine, he took part in the radio series The Goon Show (1951–60).
+One newspaper described it as "probably the most influential comedy show of all time".
+For Sellers, the BBC considers it had the effect of launching his career "on the road to stardom".

 Throughout his career, Sellers made a number of television appearances, in character roles and for interviews and advertisements.
 His stage appearances were few, largely because he had been unhappy with the touring he had done as a child with his family.
 During his career, he also released a number of albums containing sketches and comic songs; the songs were undertaken in a variety of comic characters.
+Sellers's versatility enabled him to portray a wide range of comic characters using different accents and guises, and he would often assume multiple roles within the same film, frequently with contrasting temperaments and styles.
+A feature of the characterisations undertaken by Sellers is that, regardless of how clumsy or idiotic they are, he ensured that they always retained their dignity.

 Starting in the 1950s, Sellers appeared in over fifty films, including I'm All Right Jack, Dr. Strangelove, Lolita, Being There and the Pink Panther series.
 At the peak of his career, he was one of the most popular stars at the British box office: third in most popular films in 1962, and second in 1963.
-Sellers's versatility enabled him to portray a wide range of comic characters using different accents and guises, and he would often assume multiple roles within the same film.
-In 2005, Channel 4 conducted a survey of modern-day comedians, who ranked Sellers the 14th most influential comedian of all time.
+Sellers was nominated three times for an Academy Award, twice for the Academy Award for Best Actor.
+Turner Classic Movies calls Sellers "one of the most accomplished comic actors of the late 20th century".
+In 2005, Channel 4 conducted a survey of modern-day comedians, who ranked Sellers as the 14th most influential comedian of all time.